 If you do not need services for a short period, (for example if you are in hospital), if you need less support because your support needs change or you have difficulty in recruiting staff you should tell your practitioner as soon as possible.
 They will discuss with you any changes required to your support plan or to your individual budget.
 From your allocated 4-weekly budget you will be expected to accrue a contingency amount no greater than 4 weeks (the equivalent of a 4-weekly payment).
 Any additional funds above this, in the bank account, will be requested back by the finance team when your account is audited.

-Yes, if you are aged 65 or over and entitled to free personal care you can choose to use Option 1 or 2 to purchase personal the care.
+Yes, if you have been assessed as requiring personal care then you can choose to use Option 1 or 2 to purchase personal the care.
 You will not be asked to contribute to part of the cost of these services, unless you choose to use an agency that charges a higher hourly rate, or you offer your PA a higher rate of pay.
-In these circumstances you will be required to pay the additional sum to meet the higher rates.
+In these circumstances you will be required to pay the additional sum privately to meet the higher rates.

 When someone receives a service arranged by Aberdeen City Health and Social Care Partnership a financial assessment is completed to decide how much, if anything, the person should contribute towards their care and support needs.